 You likely already know what patient abandonment is: when a prescription is written by a doctor but never picked up at the pharmacy.
-It’s an unfortunate contributor to medication adherence issues that negatively impacts patients, physicians, and your brand.
+The rate at which this scenario occurs, called your “patient abandonment rate”, is an unfortunate contributor to medication adherence issues that negatively impacts patients, physicians, and your brand.

 But how do you know if your patient abandonment rate is accurate, and more importantly, how do you mitigate abandonment?
 In order to improve patient abandonment rates, it’s important to correctly interpret and understand the data surrounding this problem.
 That starts with getting down to the details.